Interactive Units

 Link to Interactive Unit

-Through newspapers, GIS maps, and 3D-scanned artifacts, this unit focuses on Miller Grove, an abandoned African American community in southern Illinois with suspected ties to the Underground Railroad.
+Through historians’ debates, newspaper articles, GIS maps, and 3D-scanned artifacts, these modules focus on Miller Grove, an abandoned African American community in southern Illinois with suspected ties to the Underground Railroad.

 Link to Interactive Unit